ActivitySim/activitysim/docs/models.rst

 accessibility-based parameters such as the mode choice logsum for the departure/arrival hour combination, demographics, and time pattern characteristics such as the time windows available from previously scheduled tours.
 This model uses person :ref:`time_windows`.

+If ``tour_departure_and_duration_segments.csv`` is included in the configs, then the model will use these representative start and end time periods when calculating mode choice logsums instead of the specific start and end combinations for each alternative to reduce runtime.
+This feature, know as ``representative logsums``, takes advantage of the fact that the mode choice logsum, say, from 6 am to 2 pm is very similar to the logsum from 6 am to 3 pm, and 6 am to 4 pm, and so using just 6 am to 3 pm (with the idea that 3 pm is the "representative time period") for these alternatives is sufficient for tour scheduling.
+By reusing the 6 am to 3 pm mode choice logsum, ActivitySim saves significant runtime.

 The main interface to the mandatory tour purpose scheduling model is the :py:func:`~activitysim.abm.models.mandatory_scheduling.mandatory_tour_scheduling`